 Most units are installed in a location specified by others.
-In general, it's preferable to install the unit on a flat, reasonably level surface, such as a concrete floor.
-The factory-installed leveling legs are to be used to level the unit before connecting ductwork.
-When positioning the unit, it is not to be slid on its adjustable legs because they can be bent.
+In general, it is preferable to install the unit on a flat, reasonably level surface, such as a concrete floor.
+When positioning the unit, it is not to be slid on its legs because they can be bent.